Practice Areas

 Pain and Chronic Pain

 Dr. Weil is a board-certified clinical health psychologist and obtained advanced training with Dr. Beth Darnall, Pain Psychologist and creator of Empowered Relief at Stanford University.
 Dr. Weil was the first certified Empowered Relief™ Instructor in the evidence-based single-session skills-based class in New Mexico.
-Registration for classes in English and Spanish is available by contacting (575) 342-1236.
-Interested health care practices may contract with Dr. Weil to bring the program to their facility.
+Interested service organizations and other agencies may coordinate with Dr. Weil to deliver the 2-hour class in English and Spanish at no cost to the public by by contacting (575) 342-1236 to bring the program to their facility.

 Dr. Weil has been treating patients with chronic pain for over 10 years with cognitive behavioral psychotherapy (CBT) for chronic pain.
 Up to 1 in 3 people is living with ongoing pain of some kind, but most people do not have access to expert psychologists for CBT-chronic pain nor do they always have the time commitment for programs.
 Empowered Relief™ evidence-based, skills-based class requires only ONE VISIT.
 It is appropriate for persons with chronic pain, pre-post surgery patients, and those seeking non-pharmacological pain treatment options, and many more.
 Participants may bring one friend or family with them to the class.